 We may earn money or products from the companies mentioned in this post.

 Located southwest of the center of Paris, getting from Paris to Versailles for a day trip is pretty easy!
 The Palace of Versailles was the principal royal residence of France from 1682, under Louis XIV, until the start of the French Revolution in 1789, under Louis XVI.
-Prior to my visit to Versailles, I had a lot of expectations about it.
+Side note, there’s a wonderful Versailles TV show about the former King that you should definitely watch!
+Before my visit to Versailles, I had a lot of expectations about it.
 I am a history nerd after all!
 So it had been on my bucket list for a WHILE.
+So let me tell you what I thought about visiting Versailles from Paris.

 Getting from Paris to Versailles